 Is it possible to eat too much fiber?

 There is no tolerable limit set for fiber, so quantifying a maximum requirement is challenging.
-For some, excessive intake of fiber can result in negative consequences like bloating, excess gas, stomach discomfort, constipation, and/or diarrhea.
-An excessively high-fiber diet may also negatively impact ovulation.
+For some, excessive intake of fiber can result in negative consequences like bloating, excess gas, stomach discomfort, constipation, diarrhea, and loss of appetite.
+An excessively high-fiber diet may also negatively impact ovulation and ultimately, exacerbate hormonal imbalances.

 - Choose whole grains and whole-grain bread products over refined versions.